They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 They halted.

-He crouched and angled the light beneath the SMG toward the seam under the left container wall.
+Michael crouched and angled the light mounted under the SMG toward the seam beneath the left container wall.

 Egg sacs.